Overview

 .

-The result of a camera’s render includes additional ground truth information beyond the mere color data traditionally captured by cameras.
+The result of a camera’s render includes additional ground truth information beyond the typical color data traditionally captured by cameras.
 For each render, the camera can also provide pixel-perfect annotations that encode the class of an object a pixel belongs to.
 This data is written to the given annotationShmem

-when using renderCameraShmem
+when using createCameraWithSharedMemory

 or into the annotation

-entry in the table of renderCameraBase64Blocking
+entry in the table of createCamera

 .
 Annotation classes can be seen/configured in the annotations.json